duct-framework/module.web/README.md

 if a key deriving from `:duct.server/http` already exists in the configuration, the module will use that instead.

-Similarly, the module adds the `:duct.router/cascading` key for routing.
+Similarly, the module includes the `:duct.router/cascading` key for routing.
 This is a simple router that takes an ordered vector of handlers, and will return the first non-nil response for a given request.